lcwhite29/Project-NLP/README.md

 ![](Picture_15.png)

-- If I was to spend more time on this project I would look into improving the different model's performances.
+- If I was to spend more time on this project I would look into improving the different model's performances by adding in some additional features like the length of the review and title.
+I would also use the same models but with the title text instead of the review text.
 - Additionally, I would do a more sophisticated word count as this would be beneficial from a business intelligence point of view to understand what people like and dislike about the app.
-Knowing this could help Bumble improve certain aspects of the app which would improve their reviews and their performance in the dating market.
+Knowing this could help Bumble improve certain aspects of the app which would improve their reviews and their overall performance in the dating market.